-Dudley said Young didn’t want to be handled any differently just because of her age or sex.
-"Hey, hotshot!
-If you’re gonna slam me, you slam me like one of the boys," Dudley said in an interview for the book World Wrestling Entertainment Unscripted.
+He claims Young told him, "Hey, hotshot!
+If you’re gonna slam me, you slam me like one of the boys," This is documented in an interview for the book World Wrestling Entertainment Unscripted.
 "I was like, ‘Holy crap, yes ma’am, no problem.
 Whatever you need.’"

 "By far, that was the toughest person, pound for pound, we’ve ever been in the ring with," agreed D-Von Dudley in the same interview.